denniswong12/mars-rover-challenge/README.md

 With some modifications, it is possible to add the following features to the system:
 - User can add other types of Obstacles.
     - How to implement: In ExplorerService.cs, add commandCenter.AddObstacles("New Obstacle Type"); after commandCenter.AddObstacles("Rocks");
+- Additional shape of plateau
+    - How to implement: Add a new subclass for the new shape and inherit from base class Plateau.
+- Additional type of vehicles.
+    - How to implement: Add a new subclass for the new vehicle and inherit from base class Vehicle.
 - Rover acknowledge after receiving an instruction.
     - How to implement: Modify class Vehicle and return acknowledgment after receiving any instructions.
 - Rover able to move fly/backward/sidewards.
     - How to implement: Modify class UserInterface to accept user input of fly/backward/sidewards instructions, modify class CommandCenter to verify those new instructions as valid input and modify class Vehicle to carry out those instructions.
-- Different shapes of plateau
-    - How to implement: Modify class Plateau
-- Support different types of vehicles.
-    - How to implement: Add a new subclass for the new vehicle and inherit from base class Vehicle.
 - Visual UI.
     - How to implement: Modify class UserInterface to draw the Plateau to console.